Introduction to the New Squatter Laws in Texas 2025 Session

 ✅ Quickly remove squatters and get their property back on the rental market faster.

-If you’re a property owner, now is the time to support this bill and ensure it gets passed.
-Contact your state legislators and let them know how important it is to protect property rights in Texas.
+If you’re a property owner, now is the time to support this bill and ensure the new squatters laws in Texas are passed.
+Contact your state legislators and let them know how important it is to protect property rights.

 FAQ: Frequently Asked Questions